Prisma Migration

 table: name: user schema: publicselect_permissions: - role: user permission: columns: [id, email, name] filter: id: _eq: X-Hasura-User-Idrelationships: - name: posts type: array using: foreign_key_constraint_on: column: user_id table: name: post schema: public@fraiseql.typeclass User: id: ID email: str name: str posts: list['Post'] # Relationship via SQL view JOIN

-@fraiseql.query(sql_source="v_user", requires_scope="read:User")def user(id: ID) -> User: """Get user (enforces RLS filter via SQL view).""" passimport { type, query, ID } from 'fraiseql';
+@fraiseql.query(requires_scope="read:User")def user(id: ID) -> User: """Get user (enforces RLS filter via SQL view).""" return fraiseql.config(sql_source="v_user")import { Type, Query, ID } from 'fraiseql';

-@type()class User { id!: ID; email!: string; name!: string; posts!: Post[];}
+@Type()class User { id!: ID; email!: string; name!: string; posts!: Post[];}

-@query({ sqlSource: 'v_user', requiresScope: 'read:User' })function user(id: ID): Promise<User> { return Promise.resolve({} as User);}import "github.com/fraiseql/fraiseql-go"
+@Query({ sqlSource: 'v_user', requiresScope: 'read:User' })function user(id: ID): Promise<User> { return Promise.resolve({} as User);}import "github.com/fraiseql/fraiseql-go"

 type User struct { ID fraiseql.ID `fraiseql:"id"` Email string `fraiseql:"email"` Name string `fraiseql:"name"` Posts []Post `fraiseql:"posts"`}